nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-11.md

 1. Place the Furnace to the right of the elevator again.
 2. Continue your descent while keeping the furnace smelting as often as reasonable.
    - As you acquire more Copper Ore and Stone, craft and place three more Furnaces.
-   - You need the required number of Iron Bars and Gold Bars by Spring 14.
-Prioritize smelting Gold Bars since they take significantly longer than Iron Bars.
-It is unlikley you will find much Gold Ore today, however.
+   - You need the required number of Copper Bars and Iron Bars by Spring 14.
+Prioritize smelting Iron Bars since they take longer than Copper Bars.
    - Return to the top of The Mines to smelt more Bars every time you reach a new elevator.
 3. Mine until 1:50 am.
 4. Deposit your entire inventory into the Chest.
 Withdraw the following: